Patient Participation Group

 We hope to organise another health event in the future.
 Watch this space!

-Our Patient’s Group held their AGM on Wednesday 12th October 2022 at 19:30 at the Royal British Legion Club Crowthorne.
+To be held on Wednesday 18th October 2023 at 19:30 at The Royal British Legion Club, Wellington Road, Crowthorne.

-If there are any patients who wish to stand on the PPG, please contact the Chairperson, Andy Wells-King on 01252 874 298.
+Any patients who wish to stand on the PPG please contact the Chairman.